 Anthony then steps closer, so he is within reach of the display (Figure 2-d).
 The animation reacts by coming to a full stop.
 He now sees that the dots have congregated within a red bubble - indicating a scheduled meeting event at a particular location - located in the nearby Computer Science building.
 Anthony now interacts with the display.
-He gestures to back-track the time on the timeline to align with that meeting, and he taps his dot for detail: a label appears stating 'Anthony, Next week Monday, 8:00 - 9:00am, iLab, Supervisor Meeting' (Figure 2-d).
-Since he and Sam will be in the same location, he touches the display to add an event right after this meeting time, requesting that he and Sam meet for a few moments to catch up (detail to how this event is added will be discussed later).
+He gestures to back-track the time on the timeline to align with that meeting, and he taps his dot for details: a label appears stating 'Anthony, Next Week Monday, 8am, iLab, supervisor meeting' (Figure 2-d).
+Since he and Sam will be in the same location, he touches the display to add an event right after this meeting time, requesting that he and Sam meet for a few moments to catch up (details to how this event is added will be discussed later).

-4. DESIGN DETAIL OF SPALENDAR
+4. DESIGN DETAILS OF SPALENDAR

-SPALENDAR embodies the three design strategies in §2 by: (1) visualizing group members' individual or shared calendar events across locations, which are then animated over time; and (2) enabling implicit and explicit interactions [20] with the calendar on a situated display within the group's physical environment.
-These design detail is discussed below.
+SPALENDAR embodies the three design strategies in §2 by: (1) visualizing group members' individual or shared calendar events across locations, which are then animated over time; and (2) enabling implicit and explicit interactions [19] with the calendar on a situated display within the group's physical environment.
+These design details are discussed below.